-1. What is the best way of defining 'culture' - what can be called 'cultural' and what cannot?
-Why should it - or why should it not -- mean the same thing as 'nation' or 'society' or 'a particular group of individuals'?

-2. What is the best way to discover and/or measure the cultural aspects of human behavior?

-3. How do societies change and maintain their cultural system?
-And as part of maintaining it by having it passed on, how do children learn a cultural system?

-4. With regard to the self : Where (e.g., what variables) does one find important cross-cultural variability, and where does one find well-established universals (i.e., very little variability)?
-(In other words: How does the nature of the self differ between cultures, and what is true of the self in all cultures?)

-5. To what extent is it true that each culture (or cultural system) has one or a few personality characteristics that it molds and socializes individuals to develop, in distinction from many other cultures that emphasize other characteristics?
-(The opposing possibility would be that all cultures have the same basic array of personality characteristics, with cultural differences not being large.)

-6. With regard to values and motivation: Where (e.g., what variables) does one find important cross-cultural variability, and where does one find well-established universals (i.e., very little variability)?
-(In other words: How does the nature of values and motivation differ between cultures, and what is true of motivation and values in all cultures?)

-7. With regard to cognition and perception - what are the most important cross-cultural differences, and which phenomena are relatively universal?

-87. What are important cultural differences in how individuals carry on relationships with each other, and in how they relate to the cultural systems they have experienced in their family and in their wider society?

-9. With respect to emotions and mental health - what are the most important cross-cultural differences, and which phenomena are relatively universal?

-10. With respect to psychological aspects of morality and justice - where does one observe the most crosscultural variability (and in what way) and where does one find the least (and what is it that is so much in common)?

-11. What are key examples of ways in which human culture has an effect on human biology (genetics, physiology, neural patterns)?

-12. (An integrative question:) What does the body of knowledge gained so far in cultural psychology tell us about human nature, that is, about what humans are basically like from a psychological perspective?
+- 1. What is the best way of defining 'culture' what can be called 'cultural' and what cannot?
+Why should it or why should it not -- mean the same thing as 'nation' or 'society' or 'a particular group of individuals'? - 2.
+What is the best way to discover and/or measure the cultural aspects of human behavior? - 3.
+How do societies change and maintain their cultural system?
+And as part of maintaining it by having it passed on, how do children learn a cultural system? - 4.
+With regard to the self and personality: Where (e.g., what variables) does one find important cross-cultural variability, and where does one find well-established universals (i.e., very little variability)?
+(In other words: How does the nature of the self and of personality differ between cultures, and what is true of the self and personality in all cultures?) - 5.
+With regard to the values and motivation: Where (e.g., what variables) does one find important cross-cultural variability, and where does one find well-established universals (i.e., very little variability)? )?
+(In other words: How does the nature of values and motivation differ between cultures, and what is true of motivation and values in all cultures?) - 6.
+With regard to cognition and perception what are the most important cross-cultural differences, and which phenomena are relatively universal? - 7.
+What are important cultural differences in how individuals carry on relationships with each other, and in how they relate to the cultural systems they have experienced in their family and in their wider society? - 8.
+With respect to emotions and mental health what are the most important cross-cultural differences, and which phenomena are relatively universal? - 9.
+With respect to psychological aspects of morality and justice where does one observe the most cross-cultural variability (and in what way) and where does one find the least (and what is it that is so much in common)? - 10.
+What are key examples of ways in which human culture has an effect on human biology (genetics, physiology, neural patterns)? - 11.
+(An integrative question:) What does the body of knowledge gained so far in cultural psychology tell us about human nature, that is, about what humans are basically like from a psychological perspective?
 Which of these aspects are and are not shared with other species (i.e., animals)?

-Numbers 1-5 are candidates to be on the midterm, and the remaining questions 6-12 are candidates to be on the final exam.
-However, note that number 12 in particular may draw on material from before as well as after the midterm.
+Numbers 1-5 are candidates to be on the midterm, and the remaining questions 6-11 are candidates to be on the final exam.
+However, note that number 11 in particular may draw on material from before as well as after the midterm.